Cicadapocalypse: What you need to know

 Spring has sprung in the Northern Hemisphere, bringing with it a wide range of wildlife.
 Warming weather spurs lots of animals to get back to work after winter, including many familiar insects like bees, butterflies, crickets and ladybugs.

-And across eastern North America, spring also periodically brings another, even buzzier wildlife boom: huge swarms of "periodical cicadas," insects that spent the previous 13 to 17 years living underground.
-This kind of cicada exists only in North America, divided into more than two dozen broods that each emerges in a different year.
-In 2017, Brood VI cicadas are expected to emerge across several U.S. states — namely Georgia, South Carolina and North Carolina, but also possibly others — for the first time since 2000 and the last time until 2034.
+And across eastern North America, spring also periodically brings another, even buzzier wildlife boom: huge swarms of "periodical cicadas," insects that spent 13 or 17 years living underground.
+This kind of cicada exists only in North America, with seven species divided into more than two dozen broods, each emerging in a different year.

+This year, Brood VII cicadas emerged in central New York after a 17-year hiatus.
+They are the smallest brood of periodical cicadas and contain only one species (Magicicada septendecim).
+According to Cicada Mania, this brood is isolated to the Finger Lakes area of New York and will likely be the next brood to go extinct.
+There's also a possibility that Brood XXII stragglers will emerge in parts of Louisiana, Mississippi, southern Ohio and northern Kentucky.

 What are cicadas?